certi-study/Algorithm/README.md

 ## 6. Using SWITCH statement instead of ELSE IF statement when there are many cases
 blar blar

+## 7. INT rather than CHAR or DOUBLE
+blar blar

 ---
 # Refer
 - Git chart